Cardinal-Cryptography/aleph-node/README.md

 ### Installation

+1. Set up the Rust development environment following the instructions [here][rust-installation]
-1. Install the Substrate framework as described [here][substrate-installation]
+2. Install the Substrate framework as described [here][substrate-installation]
-2. Clone this repo to your machine
+3. Clone this repo to your machine
-3. Run `cargo build --release -p aleph-node`
+4. Run `cargo build --release -p aleph-node`

 ### Running